lambrosopos/terminal-configs/README.md

 ```

 * May need MonoLisa font (with nerd font patch)
+* For Treesitter vimdoc error, run `:TSInstall vimdoc` in nvim

 -- Outdated (2024.02.24)
 -- For nvim with lua settings, move the `nvim-lua` folder to `$HOME/.config/nvim`